 Snow at Antelope Canyon

 Snow in Antelope Canyon can be a blessing and a curse.
 A heavy snowstorm will close the canyon, but a light dusting can add a layer of color that makes for brilliant photos.

-Antelope Canyon only averages two inches of snow per year, the majority of which fall in December and January.
+Antelope Canyon only averages two inches of snow per year, most of which fall in December and January.

-Keep an eye on the weather reports leading up to your Antelope Canyon trip.
-If there is a heavy snowstorm in the region, it is advised to not travel by car.
+Monitor the weather reports leading up to your Antelope Canyon trip.
+If there is a heavy snowstorm in the region, they advise not to not travel by car.

 Wind at Antelope Canyon